Table of contents

 - ArchivesGateway access is restricted by user roles that determine what data, functions, records and metadata a user can access.

-- complete penetration testing while implementing AMC with ASD, and regularly afterwards, to identify vulnerabilities and categorise, prioritise and mitigate them
+- execute regular penetration testing to identify vulnerabilities and categorise, prioritise and mitigate them

 - use audit logs for all transactions and events